This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 If you were punished as a child for whining, yelled at or even spanked, all these emotions can be triggered when your kids whine.
 In your mind, pain is associated with whining, and it again hurts.
 Or because you feel like “It’s not fair, I was punished when I whined, why?
 How come this child whines in my ears and is not punished?
 What did I do wrong, why was I punished?”.

 If you felt misunderstood and not accepted for whom you were as a child, you mind find yourself thinking “He is just whining, why can’t he understand I am busy right now?”.
 You again feel misunderstood, and it’s painful.

-Accept all these feeling and thoughts and don’t judge yourself for having them.
-They don’t make you a bad person or mom.
+Accept all these feelings and thoughts and don’t judge yourself for having them.
+They don’t make you a bad parent.
 They just mean you are a human being that was hurt as a child.
 Be kind to yourself and offer yourself the acceptance, the understating, and the empathy you deserve.